RetroReversing/retroReversing/pages/consoles/gamegear/GameGearDevKit.md

 ---
 # Third Party Development Hardware
-As official SEGA development kits were pretty expensive for the average game development studio, many third parties created their own custom Game gear development kits.
+As official SEGA development kits were pretty expensive for the average game development studio, many third parties created their own custom Game Gear development kits.

 ## Krisalis Development Kit
-We have an entire page covering the Krisalis Development Kit which was used for both Game gear development along with Sega Master System development.
+We have an entire page covering the Krisalis Development Kit which was used for both Game Gear development along with Sega Master System development.

 {% include link-to-other-post.html post="/krisalis-development-kit-(sega)/" description="For more information on the Krisalis Development Kit check out this post." %}